pauldwolfe/paperrockscissors/README.md

 # Paper Rock Scissors Exercise

-This project is a Paper Rock Scissors cli game Built in golang.
+This project is a Paper Rock Scissors cli game built in golang.

 ## Running the project

 Included are binaries for linux, macos and windows.
-To run the game open a terminal/console within the binary of your os and just type out the executable name e.g. ` ./rockpaperscissors.exe` for windows
+To run the game open a terminal/console in the binaries folder with the binary of your os and just type out the executable name e.g. ` ./rockpaperscissors.exe` for windows

 **disclaimer** these binaries target amd64 architecture.
 If you can't run the binary you can follow the steps below to generate your own.